Residual Gas Analysis (RGA)

 Internal Water Vapor Content

 In order to eliminate failures in microelectronic components caused by chemical reaction (corrosion), the internal gas composition of the component must be known.
-MIL-STD-883, Method 1018 is generally the accepted specification for internal water vapor content.
+MIL-STD-883, MIL-STD 750, Method 1018 is generally the accepted specification for internal water vapor content.
 The Residual Gas Analysis (RGA) testing method defines procedures for RGA equipment calibration and device testing, as well as the maximum acceptable limits for internal water vapor content.
+EAG Laboratories has many years of experience as a DLA (Defense Logistics Agency) laboratory suitable for MIL-STD-883, 750, Method 1018.

 RGA is useful for more than moisture content analysis.
 EAG’s RGA testing system can detect all masses up to 140 AMU, allowing common gasses to be identified and quantified.
 Samples of process atmospheres and unusual sealing environments can be analyzed to detect the evolution or resorption of gasses.
 The system software can determine moisture content as well as an entire spectrum of gasses in the component.